lance-shi/EasyDx/README.md

 Then in your favourite browser, open this url: http://localhost:3666

 Easy DX's UI is pretty self-explanatory.
-For further usage, I will post on my blog: sfdcinpractice.com
+You can find a user guide at my blog [here](http://sfdcinpractice.com/index.php/2018/03/28/use-easydx-gui-for-your-salesforce-dx-project/).

 ## To Update
 If you use git clone to get the project, simply use git pull get the latest source.